Council Chairman Portfolio Reports

 I communicate regularly with the MD Appointed Travel Agents, JTA Travel, and am aware that they have already facilitated travel arrangements for many individuals.

-We look forward to meeting with and welcoming all those from MD105 & D133 who are travelling to Boston.
+We look forward to meeting with and welcoming all those from MD105 who are travelling to Melbourne.

 PCC PHILIP GOODIER